tchar/ulauncher-albert-calculate-anything/README.md

 - Convert 10 euros to american dollars, canadian dollars, bitcoin, and mexican pesos
     - `10 EUR to USD,canadian,bitcoin,mexican`

+### Time

+You can also add and subtract time
+For example if now is `2021-07-05 14:14:42` then you can use the following

+**NOTE: You can use the keyword now and time interchangeably in Albert**

+**In the following examples the time returned is accompanied by the date time in the `default cities` you specified in the extension preferences**

+- `time`: Returns 2021-07-05 14:14:42 as well as the date time in the default cities specified in settings
+- `time plus 1 hour`: Returns Today at 15:14:42
+- `time + 1 day`: Returns Tomorrow at 14:14:42
+- `time minus 1 day`: Returns Yesterday at 14:14:42
+- `time + 2 hours` 2 minutes 5 seconds: Returns Today at 15:16:47
+- `time + 1 year`: Returns 2022-07-05 14:14:42
+- `time + 1 year 2 days 2 hours - 4 years 4 minutes`: Returns 2018-07-07 16:10:42

+**Specifying a custom city**

+You can use all the commands above followed by `at CITY NAME` or `at CITY NAME, COUNTRY NAME|COUNTRY CODE|STATE CODE` to get te result in your local time as well as the specified city
+- `time at Prague`
+- `time + 2 hours at Madrid`
+- `time + 2 hours at Vancouver, CA`: (There are two Vancouvers, so by specifying CA as returns the Canadian Vancouver)
+- `time + 2 days 3 seconds at Vancouver, Canada`
+- `time + 1 hour + 3 years at Athens, AL`: (Athens AL refenrs to Athens at Alabama)

 ### Units

 The units supported are all units that [pint](https://github.com/hgrecco/pint) supports (which is quite a lot)